integreat-io/integreat-transformers/README.md

 - `floor` and `ceil` is not affected by the `roundTowardsInfinity` property, and `floor` will always be away from +∞ and `ceil` towards +∞.
 This might change in the future

+### `size`

+The `size` transformer returns the length of the value in the pipeline, regardless of direction, in the following ways:

+- String: Number of characters
+- Number: Number of characters after converting the number to a string
+- Array: Number of items (including items that are undefined)
+- Null and undefined: 0
+- Everything else: 1

 ### `split`